theodi/lease-prototype/README.md

 ### 5. Set Up Search Indexes in MongoDB Atlas

-The application requires two search indexes for optimal performance:
+The application requires three search indexes for optimal performance:
 - `default`
 - `addr_autocomplete`
+- `postcode_autocomplete`

 These must be set up manually in **MongoDB Atlas**: